Martensville: Points of interest

 The city has seven lakes that are connected through a series of canals.
 The lakes and creeks are part of the Opimihaw Creek system.
 The lakes were created for water retention but are also used for a variety of year-round recreational activities including perch fishing, canoeing, and skating.

-The city has a new outdoor pool facility that opened in the summer of 2010.
+The city has an outdoor pool facility that opened in the summer of 2010.
 The facility includes a six-lane junior olympic-sized pool, a zero-depth entry pool, and a toddler pool.
 There are four waterslides and several spray features.
 It has a full-service concession and is right next to the community centre.

 Wanuskewin Heritage Park, a Provincial Heritage Property and interpretive centre, is located 5 mi from Martensville, and the Sutherland Bird Sanctuary is within 10 mi.

 See the article on Saskatoon for additional regional points of interest shared with Martensville.

 Arts and culture

 Martensville holds its annual Buster Days festival every June, usually in the first or second week.
 Buster Days is a 3-day festival that includes a parade, dances, softball, and, as of 2005, a volleyball tournament.
 Before 2005, a small exhibition took place that offered amusement rides, games, and food.
-Otherwise, its close proximity to Saskatoon - in particular the SaskTel Center - allows residents easy access to that city's events and attractions.
+Otherwise, its close proximity to Saskatoon - in particular the SaskTel Centre - allows residents easy access to that city's events and attractions.